Yang Tengbo: Spying allegations

-Yang came under scrutiny for his relationship with Prince Andrew.
+Yang came under scrutiny for his relationship with Andrew Mountbatten-Windsor.

-In November 2021, Yang was stopped at a port, where a letter from Dominic Hampshire, an adviser to Prince Andrew, Duke of York, was found on his devices.
+In November 2021, Yang was stopped at a port, where a letter from Dominic Hampshire, an adviser to Andrew Mountbatten-Windsor, was found on his devices.
 The letter referenced Yang being invited to Andrew's birthday party.
 Of Yang's relationship with Andrew, Hampshire wrote, "I also hope that it is clear to you where you sit with my principal ...
 Outside of his closest internal confidants, you sit at the very top of a tree that many, many people would like to be on."
 Yang was Andrew's guest at Buckingham Palace, St James's Palace and Windsor Castle.
 Another document found included details of the "main talking points" for a telephone call between Yang and Andrew.
 It described Andrew as being in a "desperate situation", saying that he would "grab on to anything".

 In March 2023, Suella Braverman, then Home Secretary, barred Yang from the United Kingdom.
 He appealed to the Special Immigration Appeals Commission (SIAC) in July.
 The judges heard that in a briefing to Braverman, officials said that Yang's unique relationship with Andrew "could be leveraged for political interference purposes by the Chinese State".
 The challenge was dismissed, and the Home Office confirmed that Yang would be barred from the UK as he was considered to have carried out "covert and deceptive activity" on behalf of the CCP.
 The Home Office believed that Yang may have been working for the United Front Work Department (UFWD).